Sumner-Group/dijkstra-water-wire/README.md

 To compile the code

-g++ -O2 -o path.exe dijkstra-mdcrdpdb.cpp
+g++ -O2 -o path.exe water-wire.cpp

 To run the code